MicrosoftDocs/memdocs/sccm/mdt/toolkit-reference.md

 ####  <a name="OSDAdapterxEnableIPProtocolFiltering"></a> OSDAdapterxEnableIPProtocolFiltering
  This property specifies whether IP protocol filtering should be enabled on the network connection.

- The*x*in this property’s name is a placeholder for a zero-based array that contains network adapter information, such as *OSDAdapter0EnableIPProtocolFiltering* or **OSDAdapter1EnableIPProtocolFiltering**.
+ The*x*in this property's name is a placeholder for a zero-based array that contains network adapter information, such as *OSDAdapter0EnableIPProtocolFiltering* or **OSDAdapter1EnableIPProtocolFiltering**.

 |**Property configured by**|||**Property applies to**||
 |-|-|-|-|-|